 - Research, survey, or assess sites of past societies and cultures in search of answers to specific research questions.

-Archeologists state the following job skills are important in their day-to-day work.
+When polled, Archeologists say the following skills are most frequently used in their jobs:

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.